nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ### 3. Activate the Visual Studio C++ environment

 The installation step using pip has a mechanism to automatically find the path to the visual studio compiler `cl.exe`, an thus one does not need to manually activate the visual studio environment to install `gsplat` with `pip`.
-However `gsplat` requires to be able to compile C++ code on the fly at runtime (just-in-time compilation) in some instances, which requires `cl.exe` to be on the path at runtime.
-This is the case for example when using 128  color channels.
+However, depending on how the dependency `nerfacc` used in the tests is installed, you may still need to compile some C++ code on the fly at runtime (just-in-time compilation) to run the tests, which requires `cl.exe` to be on the path at runtime.

 In order to have `cl.exe` on the path you can:
 1. Navigate to the directory where vcvars64.bat is located.
 This path might vary depending on your installation.
 A common path is: